yoginderbagga/90DaysOfDevOps/2026/day-45/complete-ci-cd-pipeline.md

 Verification: Go to Docker Hub and verify if your image is there with the tags?

 As you can see from below output, the image was created successfully during the workflow run and it created two tags ``latest`` and a tag with ``short-commit-hash`` which is used to add a unique commit ID ``sha-31c351b`` at the end of the image name - which is a unique identifier of the commit made.
-To add that tag in your image, you will need to declare a variable to capture the commit id first
+To add that tag in your image, you will need to declare a variable to capture the commit id first and use it later.

 ```
  - name: Get short commit hash